I want to design an outdoor kitchen using my Home Designer program. How can I do that?

 On the General panel, make any necessary adjustments to the Width, Height, and Cabinet Type.

 For the purposes of this example, we used aCornercabinet, set theHeight to 84" and both theLeftandRight Side Widthsto 42".

 Next, we are going to go to the Front panel to remove the existing doors and create two openings, one for wood storage and one for our wood-burning oven.

 Click on the upper door of the cabinet in the preview to select it and click on the Delete button to remove it.
 Select the remaining door and toe kick and Delete them as well.
 If you are unable to select the doors in the preview, click Select Cabinet Face Item button above the preview, then try again.

 If you see shelves after deleting the cabinet doors, select them in the preview image and hit the Delete button.

 We are now left with a single Blank Area on the cabinet when we select the preview, which we can adjust the Item Height of to be 18".

-- Now that we have finished customizing the front of our cabinet, we can go to the Materials panel to specify a material for this cabinet.
+Now that we have finished customizing the front of our cabinet, we can go to the Materials panel to specify materials for the cabinet.

 Once you have completed making changes, click OK to apply them.